 This is a post in a series of posts that are being written as a result of our district Bright Bytes survey from Clarity.
 After viewing the results, it is helpful to know that there are areas our high school can focus on and emphasize.

-One area we can focus on is Feedback in the Classroom
+One area we can focus on is Digital Citizenship

-Let's dive right in and take a look at several great resources for teachers and students to provide feedback on student work.
+Let's dive right in and take a look at several great resources for teachers and students.

 An Infographic showing citizenship in the digital age.
 So many great conversations with students can come out of this infographic.
 The possibilities are endless.
 Post this in your classroom.
 Start the conversations.

 Imagine a teacher is planning a lesson that involves student research on the internet, or a lesson on conflict, or a lesson in which students will be posting information online, or a lesson that involves video creation.
 Common Sense Media has ready made lessons for teachers to incorporate into their classrooms to teach digital citizenship on these topics and so much more!
 This website is so valuable and should be explored and utilized by every educator in our schools today.